 An accurate prediction of the TCs determines how accurately the multi-hazard event can be forecast which in turn influences potential impacts to the affected communities.
 Some of questions should include:

-How well forecast is the TC track and likely landfall area?
+How much uncertainty is there in the forecast of the TC track and likely landfall area?

-How well forecast is the speed and intensity of the TC?
+How much uncertainty is there in the forecast of the wind speed,intensity, and wind field structure of the TC?

-How well forecast was the wind speed, precipitation, and storm surge both in terms of the period (i.e., when are they likely to affect people) and spatially (i.e., the areal extent of these associated hazards)?
+How much uncertainty is there in the forecast of the wind speed, precipitation, and storm surge both in terms of the temporal period (i.e., when are they likely to affect people) and spatial (i.e., the areal extent of these associated hazards)?

 How well understood are the single and multi-directional interactions between these different TC-relevant variables and are they captured by the models?

-Which models or combinations of models offer the best skill for different components of the TC multi-hazard event?
+Which models or combinations of models offer the best skill for different components of the TC multi-hazard event and best capture the situational forecast uncertainty?

 What role do observations play in improving multi-hazard forecasting, for both simultaneous hazards and cascading hazards?